 - a) Provision of suitable access for all users of the development including, for example, those using wheelchairs and pushchairs; - b) Be in a location that can be accessed by all users by walking, cycling, integrated public transport and motor vehicles; - c) Provision of spaces and places for people of all ages and backgrounds to meet; - d) Incorporation of measures and features to ensure that any routes (e.g. footpaths, streets, roads etc.) through a site are welcoming, overlooked and safe; - e) Incorporation of measures and features that allow buildings and spaces to adapt and change over time, so they can meet the needs of a changing population and changing technologies; and - f) Where appropriate, inclusion of spaces and features that support healthy and active lifestyles.
+For example the Wheatley Lane Recreation Ground is an essential green space that should not be developed, but preserved for the local community for a wide range of uses.
+This includes being the most suitable venue for the annual Ben Rhydding Community Fete (established 2006) which aims to foster a sense of community and enables people of all ages, social and demographic groups to meet.
+The Wheatley Lane Recreation Ground is also home to the Ben Rhydding Community Orchard (established 2019) and is set up and used regularly for football matches during the season.

-- 5.84 To ensure that the INDP recognises the differing needs of all sections of the local community the plan will be subject to a process of Equalities Impact Assessment.
+5.84 To ensure that the INDP recognises the differing needs of all sections of the local community the plan will be subject to a process of Equalities Impact Assessment.
 This assessment will be used to inform the drafting of the INDP and its policies.
-We know from our questionnaire survey that most people feel there is a "quite or very strong" sense of community in the town. - 5.85 The CBMDC Infrastructure Plan (2013) which takes into account the effects of 1,000 new homes in Ilkley identifies school provision as a critical infrastructure issue in Wharfedale.
+We know from our questionnaire survey that most people feel there is a "quite or very strong" sense of community in the town.

+5.85 The CBMDC Infrastructure Plan (2013) which takes into account the effects of 1,000 new homes in Ilkley identifies school provision as a critical infrastructure issue in Wharfedale.
 There is an existing capacity issue, at both primary and secondary school level, in Wharfedale, due to its popularity.
 This will increase with the level of new development planned for the area.
 School capacity needs to be addressed for a number of reasons, including the impact it can have on social inclusion; quality of life and distance travelled and number of journeys, especially by car.
 The Infrastructure Plan indicates need for an additional 112 primary school and 98 secondary school places by 2028.
-These places will be met by expansion at existing schools. - 5.86 Ilkley also has an older population (2011 average age 45.1 years) than the rest of the district (average age 36.2 years) and England (average age 39.3 years).
+These places will be met by expansion at existing schools.

+5.86 Ilkley also has an older population (2011 average age 45.1 years) than the rest of the district (average age 36.2 years) and England (average age 39.3 years).
 In 2011, 25% of Ilkley residents were aged over 65; 13.3% for the CBMDC area; 16.4% for England.
 This population is also ageing.
-To help meet the needs of all groups, and to ensure planning decisions are responsive to the needs of all, Policy INDP21 has been prepared. - 5.87 Many aspects of and spaces within the town support healthy and active lifestyles.
-For example, Wheatley Lane Recreation Ground is an essential green space catering for a wide range of local community uses the annual Ben Rhydding Community Fete, Ben Rhydding Community Orchard, and football matches during the season.
+To help meet the needs of all groups, and to ensure planning decisions are responsive to the needs of all, Policy INDP21 has been prepared.